-Learning Resources Network (LERN) Class dates for Summer 2022:
+Learning Resources Network (LERN) Classes for Fall 2022:

-To register for all three courses, email Maria Montoya, firstname.lastname@example.org Continuing Education and Contract Training Administrative Assistant II, and copy Michelle Renteria, email@example.com .
+To register, email Maria Montoya, firstname.lastname@example.org Continuing Education and Contract Training, and copy Michelle Renteria, email@example.com in Online Teaching and Learning.
 For more information on the certificate go to the UGotClass website.
-Stipends are available for adjunct and 9-month faculty who complete the courses.
+Stipends are available for adjuncts who complete the courses.

 Quality Matters Courses

-If you are interested in participating in Quality Matters workshops this summer, please send an email to OTL@sfcc.edu.
+If you are interested in participating in Quality Matters workshops, please send an email to OTL@sfcc.edu.
 We will work with you on finding the best date for your participation.
-Stipends are available for adjunct and 9-month faculty who complete any of the courses and for all faculty who complete the workshop and the course revisions for IYOC, DYOC, and DYBC.
+Stipends are available for adjuncts who complete any of the courses and for all faculty who complete the workshop and the course revisions for IYOC, DYOC, and DYBC.